alan-conway/alan-conway.github.io/_posts/2016-06-08-monte-carlo-tree-search.markdown

 But the interesting advantage of MCTS is that the algorithm can achieve this minimax-like strength without knowing anything about the strategy of the game.
 Unlike minimax which needs to use evaluation functions and heuristics to guide its decisions, MCTS can operate without them and can find its own interesting moves to make by letting them emerge from its random playouts.

 ### _My implementation:_
-My application used a 1-9 strength rating for the AI algorithms it uses.
+My application uses a 1-9 strength rating for the AI algorithms it uses.
 For monte carlo, each setting represents a 0.5 second increase in thinking time from the previous setting, so setting the algorithm to level 5 means that it will search the tree for 2.5 seconds before making its move.
 Why not [give it a try](https://ci.appveyor.com/api/projects/alan-conway/reversi/artifacts/Reversi.zip?branch=master&job=Configuration%3A+Release) yourself?

 ### _Further Reading:_